 Valuing a business during divorce is normally the last thing couples want to think about when going through an emotionally charged period.
-When our divorce solicitors meet with couples who want to divorce or dissolve their marriage or civil partnership, there is usually a financial dispute between them involving most commonly property or, to a lesser extent, a business.
+When our divorce solicitors in Brighton meet with couples who want to divorce or dissolve their marriage or civil partnership, there is usually a financial dispute between them involving most commonly property or, to a lesser extent, a business.

 When a business is involved, many people don’t know how to value a business, let alone understand how much of it should go to their to-be-ex-partner.
 However, the business must be valued not least to protect your interests, but also in order to reach a financial remedy between the parties.
 If the business is incorrectly valued or undervalued, your spouse may have cause to alter the financial consent order at a later date.
 This is why many business owners facing divorce will choose to instruct a divorce solicitor.